sunnat629/VATCalculator/README.md

 - **Glide**: To handle gif file

 - **Fonts in XML**: I used it to change the font of the displayed textView (working only API level 26 or higher)
-- **Translatable**: I haved used all the string from the resource file so that this app can be translated with any language without any harass.
+- **Translatable**: I have used all the string from the resource file so that this app can be translated with any language without any hassle.
 - **Different Screen Size**: supported